 As a good marketing professional or just as a logical human being, you probably understand that the power of marketing lies in customer insights – the more you know about your target audience, the more profit you get.
 And the Internet is objectively the biggest source of information in the world.
 Why do you think GDPR was needed?

 But how do you find relevant information in this ocean of data?
-The answer is, obviously, social listening.
-It can provide tangible insights about your business and your customers.
+The answer is, obviously, social media monitoring tools.
+They can provide tangible insights about your business and your customers.

 By using social listening, you can both react to immediate triggers and see the bigger picture.
 It helps you understand how your customers’ opinions change over time and shows you how to adapt your strategy accordingly.